“Those who fail to plan, plan to fail.”

 14 Goal Setting Methods: Framework & Systems

 There are many goal setting methods and frameworks.
-Below is the summary of different types of goal setting methods their framework and systems.
+Below is the summary of different types of goal setting methods, their framework and systems.

-This approach helps you to keep your focus on choosing goals that will produce better business results.
+This approach helps you to keep your focus on choosing employee goals that will produce better business results.
 Let’s dig more into this goal setting approach.

 Specific: Ensure your goals are clear and specifically defined.
 For example, a goal could be increasing the social media presence of your organization, but a specific goal will be increasing the social media followers of LinkedIn.